 The participants will learn to assess music performance as masterclass will provide an opportunity to understand and develop relevant criteria which the student in the audience can apply when assessing their own performances as well as when working with fellow musicians.

 The masterclass will give the students an understanding of what the standards of the music profession are.
 The masterclass leaders will demonstrate these standards through the demands and expectations they communicate when assessing, coaching and providing feedback for the students.
-2 Concerts in public space will be arranged.

 The final concert of all participants is the last activity of the masterclass.